Straight-line speed test

-The straight line speed course is a shallow trough of painted hardboard approximately 7.3m (24 feet) long with walls 67mm high and set 522mm apart.
+The straight line speed course is a shallow trough of painted hardboard approximately 7.3m (24 feet) long with walls 64mm high and set 534mm apart.
 From a starting marker, the aim of the challenge is to drive in a straight line and cross a finish line.
 The course will be laser-timed for accuracy.
-A padded barrier will be placed at the end of the course (approx 50cm - 1m from the end of the trough) to stop the robots but it is to your benefit to work out some kind of 'emergency shut off' to avoid damaging your robot.
+A barrier will be placed at the end of the course (approx 50cm – 1m from the end of the course) to stop the robots but it is to your benefit to work out some kind of ’emergency shut off’ to avoid damaging your robot.

-There are additional points available on this challenge for autonomous operation.
-A "start" and a "stop" button are permitted (whether on the robot or on the controller).
-To be eligible for the 'three consecutive runs' points, you must complete all three runs autonomously.
+The robot must be autonomous.
+A “start” and a “stop” button are permitted (whether on the robot or on the controller).
 You will, however, be permitted to manually retrieve your robot from the end of the course and return it to the start without penalty.

 Ranking and points

 Competitors will be ranked according to the total amount of time taken to drive the course, the robot with the shortest time will take first place.
 Only those robots that have completed three runs will be eligible for ranking.

 Points will be awarded to the top ranked robots like so:

 - 2nd: 32 points

 - 4th : 18 points

 - 6th : 12 points

 - 10th : 4 points